tylerthehaas/kentcdodds.com/content/blog/stop-writing-mocks/index.md

 # Conclusion

-The less we mock in our tests the more similarly our test resembles the way our users use our software.
+The less we mock the more our test will resemble the way our users use our software.
 By using msw we can actually not mock at all!
 This gives us more confidence about our code helping us ship less bugs.
 Enjoy!!